-While the main objective of SIPP is to provide accurate and comprehensive information about the income and program participation of individuals and households in the United States, SIPP also collects extensive data on many additional factors of economic well-being.
-Financial situations of households and individuals are not solely determined by their employment status and income.
-In order to create a more complete representation of national well-being, SIPP also collects extensive information concerning family dynamics, educational attainment, housing expenditures, asset ownership, health insurance, disability, child care, and food security.
+While the main objective of SIPP is to provide accurate and comprehensive information about the income and program participation of individuals and households in the United States, SIPP also collects extensive data on many factors of economic well-being.
+To create a more complete representation of national well-being, SIPP also collects extensive information concerning family dynamics, educational attainment, housing expenditures, asset ownership, health insurance, disability, child care, and food security.
 These data put the income and program recipiency of individuals and households into the family and social context.
-Thus, researchers may examine the ways in which these factors interact to influence financial well-being and movement into or out-of government assistance programs.
+This allows researchers to examine the ways in which these factors interact to influence financial well-being and movement into or out of government assistance programs.

 The Adult Well-Being section collects information on certain characteristics of the household and surrounding neighborhood, as well as the household’s ability to obtain the food they need and pay housing expenses.
 Specifically, this section covers, home conditions (plumbing, pests, and holes in the walls or floors), neighborhood conditions (traffic, trash, and safety) household financial needs (mortgage and utilities), and food security (did the household ever fail to obtain the food they need).
 All of these items are household level items and these questions are intended to be answered by the household reference person, although another household member 15 years or older may act as a proxy.
 The information on adult well-being and food security can be used to examine differences in living conditions and financial hardships for subgroups of the population.
 This information is important because it provides additional insight into living conditions beyond more common measures such as income or wealth.